 These were the cultural ideas realized in practice under the prophet and his first four successors.
-The culture which developed in this golden age of Islam is known as Islamic Culture!
+The culture which developed in this golden age of Islam is known as Islamic Culture.

 Islamic culture flourished under the fostering care of a central Muslim state or Khilafat which extended from Central Asia to Egypt and at one time to North Africa and Spain.
 It was from the seventh to the eleventh century of the Christian era an international culture in the true sense of the word and surpassed all contemporary culture both in material prosperity and intellectual achievement.
-Though the central Khilafat of Banu Abbas became very weak after the middle of the 9th century, yet Al-i-Buwaih first and then Al-i-Saljouk who ruled over vast empires paid nominal homage to the Khilafat and helped to maintain, at least, its spiritual sovereignty.
-So even during these 250 years when the Khilafat was gradually losing its political power it could maintain, to a great extent the cultural unity of the Islamic world.
+Though the central Khilafat of Banu Abbas became very weak after the middle of the 9th century, yet Al-i-Buwaih first and then Al-i-Saljouk who ruled helped to maintain, at least, its spiritual sovereignty.
+So even its political power it could maintain, to a great extent the cultural unity of the Islamic world.
 In 1092 A.D. when the

-1 Again the term Islamic Culture is a controversial one.
+Again the term Islamic Culture is a controversial one.
 Some scholars contend that cultures are never based on religious concepts but on national characteristics.
-In this case, though the influences of Islam on various national cultures will have to be accepted, the term Islamic Culture may not be wholly acceptable to these scholars-Editors.
+In this case, though the influences of Islam on various not be wholly acceptable to these scholars-Editors.